-We didn’t receive necessary additional funding and our startup was shuttered.
+We didn’t receive the necessary additional funding and our startup was shuttered.
 In the end, believing I was right and must fight.
 I’d ignorantly done just that.
 Fought a fight I invariably lost.
 For several months after this loss, as I figured out what came next.
 His statement banged around in my head.
 Simple enough on its surface.
 Of course, no one knows what they don’t know.
 Who doesn’t know that?
 Turns out, more than twenty years of experience later.
 I didn’t know it.

 Years later, I’d join Special Forces, post-9/11.
 Irregular and Unconventional Warfare certainly being two domains I didn’t know.
 End eighteen-month Qualification Course, during culmination exercise known as Robin Sage.
-I’d hear same admonition.
-From instructor with two decades as a Green Beret.
+I’d hear the same admonition.
+From an instructor with two decades as a Green Beret.
 “Don’t know what you don’t know.”
-This in response to my getting combative over not being allowed allotted second leadership role in the exercise.
+This in response to my getting combative over not being allowed allotted a second leadership role in the exercise.

 During what has now been more than twenty years since that first admonition.
 Having been active in technology startups and startup investing.
 Having been operational in Special Forces and Special Operations.
 As well as spending some years in Computational Engineering academia and research.
 Environments of high degrees of Risk and Uncertainty, massive amounts of unknowns.
-I’ve come painfully to accept inevitability of unknowns, the fact any of us involved in any enterprise or activity of any sophistication, can never know all there is.
+I’ve come painfully to accept the inevitability of unknowns, the fact any of us involved in any enterprise or activity of any sophistication, can never know all there is.
 We’re always operating with asymmetries of information and with informational deficits.

-1. Shut the F#@* up – Most the time, we fail to know what we don’t know because we’re too busy needing to talk, be recognized, prove ourselves.
+1. Shut the F#@* up – Most of the time, we fail to know what we don’t know because we’re too busy needing to talk, be recognized, prove ourselves.
 So busy, we make it virtually impossible to hear and learn from those around us, who are usually sharing with us exactly what we don’t know;

 2. Don’t be a little S%$! – Spoiler, most all of those around us are generally not working against us, but instead are doing all they can to see us succeed and prove ourselves.
-So, approach everyone with gratitude and respect for fact they’re doing very best they can, given their own unknowns;
+So, approach everyone with gratitude and respect for the fact they’re doing the very best they can, given their own unknowns;

 3. Damned Pareto Effect – 20% contribute 80% of the effort or more, meaning if we aren’t in that 20% that’s high performer, then it’s best we don’t think we know better than those who are.
 We must get into the 20%.
 Master our domain.
 Reduce our unknown spaces as much as we’re able;